d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 - Use only directories for the output and do not include files
 - Promt for options when generationg the tree
 - Configure amd adjust the target formats
+- limit the amount of files and/or directories in each subtree

 ### Define custom generators or modify defaults